MiccomServicesMal/bitx-android/README.md

 BitX-Android
 ============

+An unofficial Android client for the BitX API.
+See https://bitx.co.za/api

 Work in progress.

-An Android client for the BitX API.
-See https://bitx.co.za/api

 Todo
 ----